chenshi910814/dsi-premium-prep/slides/09_strings.md

 # The `string` datatype
 * Strings are simply a collection of characters
 * However, in Python, a `string` is a scalar type and is immutable
-* Strings are declared with single, double, or triple quotes.
+* Strings are declared with single tick or ,double tick, quotes in groups of 1 or 3 in the beginning and end.
     * Mostly interchangeable.
 Single and double quotes only work with strings that span one line.
     * Strings that span multiple lines need to be declared using triple quotes.